Logan

 I am still right here

 I think we can repair broken thoughts.
-Or we can choose to ignore them, which is just as good.
-It may even be the same thing.
+Or we can choose to ignore them.
+That may even be the same thing.
 To that point, Hurt ends with a message of resentment that we might repair by thinking about it differently:

 If I could start again